|

 - In English.

-- Clearly typed, on one side of the page only.
+- Clearly typed, on one side of the page only, in a 12-point font

 - Double line spaced.